Whole30 + Keto Creamy Mushroom Chicken Thighs

-Crispy chicken thighs with creamy mushroom gravy – a healthy 30 minute dinner recipe!
+Crispy chicken thighs with creamy mushroom gravy – 6g net carbs!
+Low carb crispy chicken thighs with creamy mushroom gravy.
+30 minute dinner!
 Paleo, whole30, keto, dairy Free, gluten free, grain free, sugar free, soy free, clean eating.

 This is the coziest, satiating, indulgent dinner that is healthy as can be!

 I’ve been making it about once a week all fall long, and I’m VERY excited to be sharing it.